 Tea is such a simple drink to make, and yet there are enough ways of brewing a cup to confuse the would-be connoisseur.
 For example, plenty of people are confused about the difference between a tea infuser and a tea strainer.
+If you are not sure which one you need with your bento subscription tea, it might be worth conducting further research online.
 Whether you’re deciding on the right option for your personal kitchen or considering which one to order for your own business, getting it right is obviously important.

 Unfortunately, there’s no right answer – tea strainers and tea infusers have their own separate pros and cons.
 Here’s a quick guide to get you up-to-date and help you make the right decision.

 Tea Infusers: What Are They & When Should You Use Them?